systemcarl/blank/README.md

 expected configuration object structure and default values.
 Values not defined in the `config.json` file will fall back to the default configuration values.

+#### Favourites Lists
+A "personal favourites" list can be added to the home page by defining a list of items in the `config.likes` array, specifying a theme graphic and a text label for each item.
+A similar `config.dislikes` array can also be defined.

 ### Locale File
 A locale can be set in `locale.json`, located in the `/static` folder.
 Values found in the `locale.json` file will be used to populate application text.
 The